 Key information

-- To support: Scientists at an early stage in their career to develop their work, understanding small research projects or pilot studies.
+- To support: Scientists and healthcare professionals at an early stage in their career to develop their work, understanding small research projects or pilot studies.

 - Funding period: Up to 12 months